 Putting your baked items in the freezer is another way to cool them.
 All you need to do is let baked things cool for a while after taking them from the oven, wrap them with a clean cloth and place it in your freezer.
 It is an effective method as it cools the baked goodies faster and eases in applying the icing.

 Transferring your baked items on a cool cutting board speeds up the cooling process.
 Marble or granite chopping boards are the best surfaces to use.
-It would help if you first spread a paper towel to the chopping board to absorb the baked items’ extra fat.
+It may help if you first spread a paper towel to the chopping board to absorb the baked items’ extra fat.
+Cutting boards are a particularly good cooling rack substitute for bread, as you can cut and serve the bread right on the cutting board.

 If you have a bamboo mat, you can use it instead of a cooling rack.
 Just give it a thorough cleaning and allow it to dry completely.
 Once dry, put your baked items on top, and they will cool off very well.